mochodek/acora/README.md

 # ACoRA - Automatic Code-Review Assistant

-ACoRA is a prototype toolset employing Machine Learning algorithms to support code reviews in Continous Integration.
+ACoRA is a prototype toolset employing Machine Learning algorithms to support code reviews in Continous Integration. *Still a work in progress project!*

 ## Installation